andromia3/1mi-map/README.md

 ### 2. Database Setup

-1. Create a PostgreSQL database (use [Neon](https://neon.tech/) for easy setup)
+1. Create a PostgreSQL database (we use [Supabase](https://supabase.com/))
-2. Copy the connection string from your database provider
+2. Get your connection string from your database provider
+3. **For Supabase**: Reset your database password and update the DATABASE_URL

+**Supabase Password Reset:**
+1. Go to your Supabase project dashboard
+2. Navigate to Settings → Database
+3. Click "Reset database password"
+4. Copy the new password and URL-encode special characters
+5. Update your DATABASE_URL with the new password

 ### 3. Environment Variables